 - Reference mark information.

-- Physical status and date of the mark (and reference mark).
+- Physical status and date of the mark (and reference marks).

-When a geodetic mark is used (for any reason other than a cadastral survey which requires a field book to be lodged) Map Viewer Plus should be used to report feedback about the condition of the mark.
+When a geodetic mark (SSM or BM) is used (for any reason other than a cadastral survey which requires a field book to be lodged) Map Viewer Plus should be used to report feedback about the condition of the mark.
 This information is used to keep the geodetic database up to date for the benefit of all geodetic mark users.
-As an added incentive all geodetic mark status updates and impending works notifications automatically go into a monthly prize draw of a $100 voucher to major retailers.
-You can also report provide mark feedback via geodetic mark status report form [PDF 0.6MB] or alternatively you can contact a member of the survey services team at firstname.lastname@example.org or phone +61 (0)8 9273 7111.
+You can also provide mark feedback via geodetic mark status report form [PDF 0.6MB] and email it to firstname.lastname@example.org.

 Geodetic mark impending works notification